rishugupta1/Pizza-hut-/README.md

-# project
+# PIZZA HUTT PROJECT
-This C program simulates a pizza ordering system where users can choose between veg and non-veg pizzas and select from a menu of different pizza options.
-Let's break down the program and its functionalities in detail:
+This C program is a simple pizza ordering system where users can choose between vegetarian (veg) and non-vegetarian (non-veg) pizzas, select their desired pizza from the menu, specify the quantity, and calculate the total bill including taxes and tips.
+Let's break down the key components and functionalities:

-Header File and Global Variables:
-The program includes the standard input/output header file stdio.h.
-Global variables are declared to store user choices and calculate prices.
-Display Menu Function (displayMenu()):
+1. **Display Menu Function (`displayMenu`):**
-This function displays the menu of pizza options based on whether the user chooses veg or non-veg.
-It prints the available pizza options along with their prices.
+   - This function displays the menu based on the user's choice (veg or non-veg) and returns the base price of the pizzas.
+It uses a switch-case statement to print the menu options for both veg and non-veg pizzas.

-Main Function:
+2. **Main Function:**
-The main() function serves as the entry point of the program.
+   - The `main` function is the entry point of the program.
+   - It initializes variables such as `choice`, `pizza_choice`, `quantity`, `size_t`, and `tip`.
-It prompts the user to choose between veg and non-veg pizzas and stores the choice.
+   - It displays a welcome message and prompts the user to enter their choice (veg or non-veg).
-Based on the user's choice, it sets flags (veg and non_veg) to indicate the type of pizza chosen.
+   - Based on the user's choice, it sets flags (`veg` or `non_veg`) and calls the `displayMenu` function to display the respective menu and obtain the base price.
-Menu Display and Price Calculation:
-After the user's choice is received, the menu is displayed using the displayMenu() function.
-The base price of the pizzas is calculated based on the user's choice of veg or non-veg.
+   - It calculates the total price based on the user's choice of pizza, quantity, and base price.
-The user is prompted to select a pizza option (1-12) and enter the quantity.
-Price Calculation:
+   - It prompts the user to enter a tip amount and calculates the total bill including taxes (GST) and tip.
+   - The program runs in an infinite loop to continuously take orders until manually terminated.

+3. **Menu Options and Price Calculation:**
+   - The program provides a list of pizza options for both veg and non-veg categories, along with their respective prices.
-Depending on the pizza choice and quantity, the total price is calculated.
-For non-veg pizzas, prices are directly calculated based on the choice.
-For veg pizzas, the base price is added to the price of the selected pizza option multiplied by the quantity.
+   - Based on the user's choice of pizza and quantity, it calculates the total price.
+For non-veg pizzas, it directly calculates the total price based on the chosen pizza option and quantity.
+For veg pizzas, it adds the base price to the price of the selected pizza option multiplied by the quantity.

-Total Bill Calculation:
+4. **Tax Calculation:**
-After calculating the total pizza price, the program calculates the GST (Goods and Services Tax) at 18%.
+   - The program calculates GST (Goods and Services Tax) at a rate of 18% on the total price (excluding the tip).

+5. **Tip Calculation:**
-The user is prompted to enter a tip amount.
+   - The program prompts the user to enter a tip amount, which is then added to the total bill.

+6. **Displaying Total Bill:**
-The total bill is calculated by adding the total pizza price, GST, and tip.
+   - After calculating the total bill (including the total pizza price, GST, and tip), the program displays the total bill amount.

-Continuous Loop:
+7. **Infinite Loop:**
-The program runs in an infinite loop, allowing the user to continuously order pizzas without exiting the program.
+   - The program runs in an infinite loop to continuously take pizza orders until manually terminated.
+This allows users to place multiple orders without restarting the program.

-After displaying the total bill, the loop repeats, prompting the user for another order.
-Input Validation:
-The program performs basic input validation, ensuring that the user enters valid choices and quantities.
-It handles invalid choices by displaying an error message.
-This program provides a simple simulation of a pizza ordering system, allowing users to choose from a menu, specify quantities, calculate the total bill including taxes and tips, and place orders continuously.
+Overall, this program provides a basic pizza ordering system with options for both veg and non-veg pizzas, along with functionality to calculate the total bill including taxes and tips.
+However, it lacks error handling and validation for user inputs, which could be added to enhance the robustness of the system.